 '''

-Linux agpgart interface v0.99 (c) Jeff Hartmann
+Linux agggart interface v0.99 (c) Jeff Hartmann

 gpgart: Maximum main memory to use for agp memory: 439M

-agpgart: Detected Via Apollo Pro chipset
+agggart: Detected Via Apollo Pro chipset

-agpgart: AGP aperture is 64M @ 0xe4000000
+agggart: AGP aperture is 64M @ 0xe4000000

 '''

 If you don't encounter such messages on Linux kernel boot, then you might have missed the right chip set.
 Part one of activation hardware accelerated OpenGL support on your Linux system is now completed.

-The second part consists of configuring your X server for OpenGL.
-This is not a big deal as it simply consists of to instructions to load the appropriate modules on startup of the X server.
+The second part consists of configuring your X server for OpenGLThis is not a big deal as it simply consists of to instructions to load the appropriate modules on startup of the X server.
 This is done by editing the configuration file /etc/X11/XF86Config.
 Today's Linux distributions are supposed to provide a tool that does this job for you on your demand.
 Please make sure there are these two instructions:

 '''

-Load ''glx''
+Load "glx"

-Load ''dri''
+Load "dri"

 '''